Lauren-Somers/Badas_Methane/README.md

 These eight functions contain our mathematical models for concentration and delta 13 C.

 <b> nlinmultifit.m </b>
 This is the fitting function used for this project, written by matlab contributor, Chen Avinadav which I can no longer find online.
+It is a wrapper for nlinfit which alows non-linear regression to multiple datasets.